 Spices:

-- Ground Cinnamon: I like to use cassia cinnamon.
-It has a wonderfully sweet and aromatic flavor that is delicious in this spice blend and in hot cocoa.
-Try adding ½ teaspoon to your morning coffee if you're feeling festive.
+- Ground Cinnamon: I like to use cassia or ceylon cinnamon.
+It has a wonderfully sweet and aromatic flavor that is delicious in this spice blend and hot cocoa.
+Try adding 1/2 teaspoon to your morning coffee if you’re feeling festive.

 - Ginger Root Powder: Ginger adds spicy zing to all your favorite fall recipes.
 This is fabulous in apple pie spice, too.